-Merging characteristics of interest from other 2011 MEPS files (e.g., the 2011 Full-Year Consolidated File or the 2011 Prescribed Medicines File) expands the scope of potential estimates.
-For example, to estimate the total number of home health provider events of persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the home health provider file.
+Merging characteristics of interest from other 2017 MEPS files (e.g., the 2017 Full-Year Consolidated File or the 2017 Prescribed Medicines File) expands the scope of potential estimates.
+For example, to estimate the total number of home health provider events of persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the home health visits event file.
 This procedure is illustrated below.
-The MEPS 2011 Appendix File, HC-144I, provides additional details on how to merge 2011 MEPS data files.
+The MEPS 2017 Appendix File, HC-197I, provides additional details on how to merge 2017 MEPS data files.

-- 1. Create data set PERSX by sorting the 2011 Full-Year Consolidated File by the person identifier, DUPERSID.
-Keep only variables to be merged on to the home health provider event file and DUPERSID. - 2.
-Create data set HVIS by sorting the home health provider event file by person identifier, DUPERSID. - 3.
-Create final data set NEWHVIS by merging these two files by DUPERSID, keeping only records on the home health provider event file.
+- 1. Create data set PERSX by sorting the 2017 Full-Year Consolidated File by the person identifier, DUPERSID.
+Keep only variables to be merged on to the home health visits event file and DUPERSID. - 2.
+Create data set HVIS by sorting the home health visits event file by person identifier, DUPERSID. - 3.
+Create final data set NEWHVIS by merging these two files by DUPERSID, keeping only records on the home health visits event file.